MauroLuzzatto/explainy/README.md

     sample_index, separator='\n'
 )
 ```
-Print out the explanation of the sample in scope:
+Print the explanation for the sample.
+In case of a local explanation every sample as a different explanation.

 ```python
 print(explanation)